YimMenu/YimMenu/src/lua/docs/tables/network.md

 ### `get_selected_player()`

 - **Returns:**
-  - `integer`: returns the index of the currently selected player in the gui.
+  - `integer`: Returns the index of the currently selected player in the GUI.

 **Exemple Usage:**
 ```lua